 As a result, sometimes leaving a larger gap underneath the gate than desired.
 View our article on Installing Gates on a Slope.

-Cost Determines How Many Gates Should a Fence Have
+Cost Determines How Many Fence Gates You Will Have

 But gates are expensive.
 They are the most expensive part of any type of fencing.